 According to Wikipedia, a glacier is a persistent body of dense ice that is constantly moving under its own weight.
 Perito Moreno’s movement slowly pushes it against the land, causing various sized pieces of ice to fall off regularly.
 I was lucky enough to witness and record a giant ~50 metre high slab falling off the glacier (see video below).
 Every four or five years a bridge forms in the ice and crashes down even more spectacularly.
 The bridge last ruptured on 10 March, more than a month after I visited.

 From Bariloche I took a 27 hour Marga late January bus ride south to El Calafate.
 For much of the ride I was the only person in the lower, more expensive cama level.
 The scenery varied throughout with the most interesting being between Bariloche to El Bolson and El Chalten to El Calafate.
 The food provided on the bus looked very average and I didn’t even bother unwrapping it.
 On a poignant note, Marga was also the nickname of my dearly departed maternal grandmother, adding extra meaning to the ride.

-The highlight of a visit to El Calafate is seeing Perito Moreno Glacier and my two visits to the glacier will be covered in an upcoming blog post.
+The highlight of a visit to El Calafate is seeing Perito Moreno Glacier and my two visits to the glacier are covered in a separate blog post.

 In January I flew south from Buenos Aires to Bariloche, a picturesque town in northern Patagonia.
 Bariloche is place of lakes, mountains, chocolate, ice cream, berries and inappropriate signs (for anyone fluent in English).